-The Georgia Southern University Sea Turtle Program at St. Catherines Island
+The Georgia Southern University Sea Turtle Program

 The Applied Coastal Research Lab (ACRL)

 The Applied Coastal Research Laboratory (ACRL) is a field laboratory located on Skidaway Island near Savannah, Georgia providing logistical support for field trips from inland areas, and access to large and small research vessels, geological and geophysical field sampling equipment and full GIS capabilities.
 Campus partners on Skidaway Island, including Skidaway Institute of Oceanography, Grays Reef National Marine Sanctuary and the University of Georgia Marine Extension Service, provide opportunities for a variety of collaborative interactions.

 Geology and geography faculty and students work closely with the Georgia Southern Museum which is accredited by the American Association of Museums.
 Permanent exhibits include the 40-million-year-old whale Georgiacetus vogtlensis, an internationally recognized fossil discovered and excavated by Georgia Southern faculty and students in Burke County, Georgia.
 Bearing features of both terrestrial and aquatic animals, the specimen helps illustrate the transition from a terrestrial to a fully-aquatic environment evident in whale evolution.